 Visualizing timelines can be tricky.
 Coda makes this easy as you can see here.

-is the key to the setting.
+Clearly establishing the why is the key to the setting.
 Start by asking why the decision matters and defining the value of the choice.
 With stakeholder priorities articulated, the decision making process can move forward with minimal conflict.
 It explains what you’re optimizing for and reveals why the decision matters.

 I'll give you an example: I'm an advisor to a startup at which the head of product management and the head of product marketing had a massive blow-up.
 They disagreed about how to price a product.
 Working through it, we realized the conflict stemmed from a fundamental misalignment around the goals of pricing.
 The product manager saw it as a way to optimize market share, while the product marketer viewed it as a way to maximize revenues.
 Neither of them had articulated that, nor had the company’s founder.
 As soon as we figured out this was the root of the conflict, it became easier to get to the decision.